veerashayyagari/bootstrap-components/kind-cluster/README.md

 ### Ingress Validation

-- Let's validate ingress my deploying ingress-test.yaml with a local docker image
+- Let's validate ingress by deploying ingress-test.yaml with a local docker image
   ![Error on Image Pull](./images/ErrImagePull.png)

 - If you see an 'ErrImagePull' error, it is due to the fact that the local images in your docker registry are not accessible to the kind cluster.